akochanke/pytorch-image-classifier/README.md

 ## Task

 - Build an image classifier for the 4 tissue types
-- 100 images per class; equally distributed -> acc is ok
+- 100 images per class; equally distributed -> acc values have more meaning
-- `.tif` file format with a resolution of `(2048x1536)`
+- `.tif` file format with a resolution of `(2048x1536)`; 18MB per image
-- Based on PyTorch
+- Framework: PyTorch

 ## Preprocessing

-- Initially create dataset with reduced resolution to develop pipeline
+- Initially create dataset with reduced resolution to develop pipeline and faster feedback loop
+- Image handling via Pillow
+- Data split `0.8/0.1/0.1` for `test/eval/test`; images are shuffled
+- Split can be disabled for crossvalidation
-- Resolution set to `256x256`
+- Resolution set to `256x256`; default filter `BICUBIC`; file format `*.png`
+- A job list is created and processed via `multiprocessing`

 ## Usage

 - Use the `job_*.sh` scripts to commence data preparation, training, evaluation or crossvalidation
 - Tasks are managed via `task.py`
-- Assumed folder structure:
+- Assumed folder structure for datasets:

 ```bash
 data